 We will build a small database application that we will call Media.
 We will create a table Media in which we store all our CD's, DVD's, Books etc. Next, we will make a table named People to store the names of friends and relatives.
-These two tables will be linked to each other in such a way that you can keep track of the location of each item in your media library.
+To discover if you have the media yourself or lent to a friend linking of these two tables is required.
+In short, we will take you through the following steps:

-This example will take you through the following steps:
+Create a project named Media.
+Create all components in a workspace while this project is active.

-- Create a project named Media. - Create all components in a workspace while this project is active. - Create a table named People. - The table needs a unique key and columns to store address, phone-number, date of birth, etc. of a Person. - Create the Person Data Entry Web View using the Data Entry Wizard to enter data into the People table.
+- Create a table named People. - The table needs a unique key and columns to store address, phone-number, date of birth, etc. of a Person. - Create the Person Data Entry Web View using the Data Entry Wizard to enter data into the People table.
 A web view is a web page to enter data. - Compile the program and test our first results. - Create a table named 'Media'.
 This will have a unique key and a few columns to store Author (/Artist/Writer), the media type and maybe the price and purchase date.
-In the table we also store the PeopleID, to be able to relate to the Person table. - Manually, by using drag & drop, create a view to enter data into Media. - After that, we will build in some more advanced features: - Make sure that the Media- and People ID's are automatically generated sequential numbers. - Put user-friendly pop-up lists (selection lists) in the application to easily and quickly find records in Media and People. - Enter the column 'Media.Type' in a consistent format.
-We will create a combo box for it and make sure the user always enters the types in a consistent manner. - Enable the user to store a picture with Media. - Create a picture browser - o Create a module to discover which People own/borrowed what Media. - Create a module to search with wild cards. - Create a DataFlex Reports report and integrate the report in the project.
+In the table we also store the PeopleID, to be able to relate to the Person table. - Manually, by using drag & drop, create a view to enter data into Media. - After that, we will build in some more advanced features: - o Make sure that the Media- and People ID's are automatically generated sequential numbers. - Put user-friendly pop-up lists (selection lists) in the application to easily and quickly find records in Media and People. - Enter the column 'Media.Type' in a consistent format.
+We will create a combo box for it and make sure the user always enters the types in a consistent manner. - Enable the user to store a picture with Media. - Create a picture browser - Create a module to discover which People own/borrowed what Media. - Create a module to search with wild cards. - Create a DataFlex Reports report and integrate the report in the project.